-The most common parts of the body to become frostbitten include:
+The most common parts of the body to become frostbitten include your fingers, toes, ears, nose, chin, or cheeks.

 Copyright © Nucleus Medical Media, Inc.

-Frostbite happens when skin is exposed to freezing temperatures.
-This can cause the body tissue to freeze.
-Ice crystals actually form within the frozen body part.
-Blood cannot flow adequately through the frozen tissue.
+Exposure to below-freezing temperatures can cause the body tissue to freeze.
+Ice crystals form within the frozen body part.
+Blood cannot flow through the frozen tissue.
 This causes the frozen tissue to be deprived of blood and oxygen.
 The combination of freezing and oxygen deprivation causes tissue damage or tissue death.
-Rewarming may also ultimately lead to tissue death.
+Some tissue damage may also happen during warming.

 If you are stranded with frostbite and unable to get medical help: